tadpol/1W-MQTT-GW/README.md

    `murano domain --type product --brief`
    Copy this domain name into `AIO_SERVER` in `1w-mqtt-gw.cpp`.

-6. Set the SSID and password for your Network
-   Edit the lines for `WLAN_SSID` and `WLAN_PASS` in `1w-mqtt-gw.cpp`.

-7. Upload to an ESP8266 Thing
+6. Upload to an ESP8266 Thing

+7. The ESP8266 will start in AP mode.
+Connect a device to it and setup the access point you want to connect to.